aws-deadline/deadline-cloud-for-unreal-engine/SETUP_SUBMITTER_CMF.md

 ## Python Dependencies

-There are several ways to install the required Python dependencies.
+There are 4 ways to install the required Python dependencies.

-If you've built and installed the plugin from the release branch above, you can simply install from pip.
-Either install as: (Adjust paths accordingly)
+1. If you've built and installed the plugin from the release branch above, you can simply install from pip.
+Use the following install command, adjusting the paths to your Unreal installation:

 ```
 "C:\Program Files\Epic Games\UE_5.4\Engine\Binaries\ThirdParty\Python3\Win64\python" -m pip install deadline-cloud-for-unreal-engine --target "C:\Program Files\Epic Games\UE_5.4\Engine\Plugins\UnrealDeadlineCloudService\Content\Python\libraries"
 ```

-Or alternatively in your .uplugin file (In the above steps this would live at C:\Program Files\Epic Games\UE_5.4\Engine\Plugins\UnrealDeadlineCloudService\UnrealDeadlineCloudService.uplugin) you can add a "PythonRequirements" section which matches the latest release of deadline-cloud-for-unreal-engine in GitHub/PyPi, for example:
+2. Alternatively in your .uplugin file (In the above steps this would live at C:\Program Files\Epic Games\UE_5.4\Engine\Plugins\UnrealDeadlineCloudService\UnrealDeadlineCloudService.uplugin) you can add a "PythonRequirements" section which matches the latest release of deadline-cloud-for-unreal-engine in GitHub/PyPi, for example:

 ```
 	"PythonRequirements":